 But consider that it could be worse: there's no MLS at all in New York City.
 What do you think?

-(I want to note two things (1) despite the fact I’m on the local MLS Committee, the opinons here are mine only based on my observation and experiences; they aren’t necessarily anyone else’s views).
+(I want to note two things (1) despite the fact I was on the local MLS Committee when I wrote thiw, the opinions here are mine only based on my observation and experiences; they aren't necessarily anyone else's views).